AditD333/Perplex-Machine/README.md

   [H] YYYY - MM - DD [In format from 27.02xx - 6.399xx]

-2. All the dates are written at least 4-digit year format, and 2-digitter for months and days of the month
+2. All the years are written by at least 4-digit year format, un-limited, EXCEPT:

+   - Both Quotient (Current cycle) and Remainder (Sequence part of the cycle from 00 to [N-1]) of the full year from Year-Cycle Divisor written in at least 2 digits
+   - Non-Gregorian Calendars are modulo-ed by 10^64 (10 Vigintillion, or 1 Followed by 64 zeroes)

+3. All the dates are written in 2 digit month and date!